Maximize Guest Enjoyment (and Revenue) With Optimized Design for Your Small Campground

 Parking space will be at a premium.
 Parking restrictions on the number of vehicles allowed per site could help deal with this issue.
 Overflow parking is another option to help minimize the amount of space required at each campsite.

 Understanding behavior and the socio-economic status of your clientele will mean maximizing the right mix of designated RV sites with water, sewer and power hookups and tent sites with water access.
-You may also offer other desirable options such as pet-friendly cabins, solar powered domes, yurts, tree houses, rejuvenated trailers, remote-work destinations with internet access and RV camping rentals.
+You may also offer other high demand options such as pet-friendly cabins, solar powered domes, yurts, tree houses, rejuvenated trailers, remote-work destinations with internet access and RV camping rentals.

 Boat ramps are great for lake access.
 There are a few things to consider when building a boat ramp.
 What type of boats will be used?
 Is there another ramp available nearby?
 How often will the boat ramp be used?
 Does your target market own boats?
 What is your budget?
-Will the country allow a permit for a boat launch?
+Will the county allow a permit for a boat launch?

 Spring Lake RV Campground located at Spring Lake near Stony Plain, Alberta